Poly(phthalaldehyde): Thermal properties

 The thermal stability of PPA is highly dependent on whether the polymer is end-capped or isolated without end groups.
 Cyclic PPA, in addition to functionalized linear PPA chains are known to be thermally stable for up to 150 °C as determined by both Differential Scanning Calorimetry (DSC) and Thermogravimetric Analysis (TGA).
 Moreover, the polymer is known for its long-term shelf life wherein it can be stored at room-temperature for a significant amount of time.
 Various chemists have studied substitution effects on the thermal stability of PPA.
 For instance, scientists at The International Business Machines Corporation (IBM) concluded, after extensive studies, that o-phthalaldehyde monomers functionalized with chloro, bromo, and 4-trimethylsilyl functional groups result in highly stable PPA compared to the unsubstituted polymer.
 Similarly, Phillips et al. proved that the substituted and end-capped poly(4,5-dichlorophthalaldehyde) possesses higher thermal degradation temperatures than its unsubstituted counterparts.

 Chemical properties

 By means of controlling the identity and reactivity of the endcaps, PPA can withstand harsh chemical conditions with no significant changes in its structure.
 For instance, while functionalizing PPA with an allyl acetate and tert-butyldimethylsilyl ether functional groups can lead to its rapid depolymerization in the presence of Pd(0) and F^{−} respectively, a simple change in the nature of the endcaps will preserve the chain even in the presence of both corrosive agents.
 On a separate note, while PPA is insoluble in aqueous solvents and alcohols, it is highly soluble in organic solvents such as THF, DCM, and DMSO where it can be dissolved for days without triggering depolymerization.

 Applications

-Due to its unique stability, chemical properties, and outstanding tunability and reactivity, PPA has been employed in a variety of applications.
+Due to its stability, chemical properties, tunability, and reactivity, PPA has been employed in a variety of applications.